Diversity-sensitive cancer medicine

 Project details

-The aim is to obtain as representative a picture as possible of iron status in the population with the help of approx. 1,500 people recruited via the occupational health service.
-Secondarily, gender-sensitive differences in platelet count, ferritin and MCV values are analysed, particularly in connection with iron deficiency.
-In women, differences between menstruation and peri- and postmenopausal phases will also be analysed.
-Further analyses include socio-demographic factors such as dietary habits, quality of life and resilience as well as cognitive and physical performance, which are collected through medical history interviews and smaller tests.
-In addition, the prevalence of the Duffy Null phenotype in Germany is determined taking into account ethnicity and migration background.
-In addition, gender-specific re-evaluations of the reference values of the differential blood count will be carried out in order to generate hypotheses for future reference values.
+The primary aim is to obtain a population-based and as representative as possible overview of iron status using a cohort of approximately 1,500 participants recruited through occupational health services.
+Secondary objectives include the analysis of sex-specific differences in platelet count, ferritin levels, and mean corpuscular volume (MCV), particularly in relation to iron deficiency.
+In women, differences between menstruating, perimenopausal, and postmenopausal phases will also be examined.
+Additional analyses will address sociodemographic factors such as dietary habits, quality of life, and resilience, as well as cognitive and physical performance, assessed through medical history interviews and brief functional tests.

-The study is funded by the InnovationFORUM from the special university contract 2022-2025; IF-036-24.
+The study is funded by the InnovationFORUM under the special university agreement 2022–2025 (IF-036-24).

 Project tteam